 Today in forex trading the GBP/CAD and NZD/CAD moved higher on CAD (Canadian Dollar) weakness.
 The GBP/CAD should continue higher on the H4 and possibly D1 time frames, but the major trend on this pair is down on the MN time frame.
-The GBP/CAD still has upside potential going forward for 1 or 2 two days.
+The GBP/CAD still has upside potential to move higher going forward for 1 or 2 two days.
 Sometimes currency pairs move higher on the H4 or D1 time frame even though they are in long term downtrends, so traders must scale out lots and manage the trade with stop orders to preserve any profitable trades against the major trends.

 The NZD/CAD also moved higher on the CAD weakness, but this pair is inside of various levels of resistance, for that reason we would scale out lots or exit this trade.
-The forex signals for the CAD pairs is shown below from The Forex Heatmap®, along with the price chart movement.
-The heatmap provides trading signals for 28 currency pairs that are better than any free forex signals or paid signals used by traders now.
+The forex signals for the CAD pairs are shown below from The Forex Heatmap®, along with the price chart movement.
+The heatmap provides accurate trading signals for 28 currency pairs that are better than any free forex signals or paid signals used by traders now.
 These signals can be used for day trading or entering new or existing trends on the higher time frames.

 This video will show traders how to set up metatrader profiles for easy analysis of individual currencies.
 This will enable traders to group pairs by individual currency, following the principles of parallel inverse analysis.
 Setting up a metatrader profile for individual currencies mimics The Forex Heatmap® and ourforex market analysis spreadsheet.